Souloist/java-study-guide/README.md

 ## Public vs Private

-## Run-time Exceptions vs Compiler error
+## Runtime Exceptions vs Compiler error

 A **run-time exception**, as the name implies, will only occur when the code is actually running.
 The code will complie and can be executed but will throw an exception.
 Some reasons can be: